Creating a Sub-Folder

 -

-If variables exists on both the reference sub-folder and referenced SMART folder or job, Control-M uses the value of the variables of the reference sub-folder.
+If variables exist on both the reference sub-folder and referenced SMART folder or job, Control-M uses the variable values of the reference sub-folder.

 -